 College: Cornell University and the University of Virginia

 Regeneron Pharmaceuticals CEO Leonard Schleifer has impressive academic bona fides in business and medicine.
 He was accepted to Cornell on a scholarship and pursued a career in medicine.
 After graduating with a bachelor’s degree, he earned his medical degree at the University of Virginia, where he also was awarded a Ph.D.
-He has a net worth of $1.1 billion.
+He has a net worth of $1.6 billion, according to Forbes.

-The chairman and CEO of Northrop Grumman, Wes Bush earned a bachelor’s degree and a master’s degree from MIT.
-After that, he went to the University of California at Los Angeles, where he entered the school’s executive management program.
-He earns a fairly modest salary for a CEO — about $1.53 million a year.
-His net worth isn’t known.
+Now the chairman, CEO and president of Northrop Grumman, Kathy Warden earned a bachelor’s degree from James Madison University and a master’s degree in business administration from George Washington University.
+She earns a fairly modest salary for a CEO — about $1.9 million a year.
+Her net worth isn’t known.

 W. Craig Jelinek